Supinic/supibot/README.md

 # Supibot
 Main repository for the multi-platform, novelty and utility chat bot Supibot.

-## Usage
-You can now (relatively) easily clone/fork Supibot and run a local instance!

-Follow [the guide](docs/setup.md) if you are interested, and contact me if you have any questions or notes.

 ## Platforms
 Supibot can and is currently run on four distinct platforms:
 - [Twitch](https://twitch.tv/)